anw6rwah6b/aw.io/README.md

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Saidmurod](https://github.com/saidmurodjon/saidmuroduz).
+Please give me proper credit by linking back to [anwar wahab]([https://github.com/saidmurodjon/saidmuroduz](https://github.com/anw6rwah6b)).
 Thanks!

 ## Built With

-My personal portfolio <a href="http://saidmurod.uz/" target="_blank">saidmurod.uz</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="aw-io.vercel.app" target="_blank">aw-io.vercel.app</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.

 - React.js
 - Node.js
-- Express.js
 - CSS3
 - VsCode
 - Vercel